 Making them feel safe might be the gentle push that gets them to do business with you.

-Loan comparison and provider site, Credible, places a security link in its footer leading to a page explaining its encryption and https security precautions.
+The loan comparison and provider site, Credible, places a security link in its footer, which leads to a page explaining its encryption and https security precautions.

 8. Email Signup Form

-Opportunity: Think how many times you’ve reached the bottom of a fantastic blog article and signed up for a newsletter?
+Sidenote: How many times have you reached the bottom of a fantastic blog article and signed up for a newsletter?

 I’ve done it on more than one occasion.
 Having an opt-in form is great for generating leads too.